-The writing tasks on pages 101, 111, 116, and 121 are response-to-writing-prompt tasks.
-The writing task on page 106 is a passage-based task and is associated with the story Hiking Trip that begins on page 20.
+The writing tasks on pages 110, 120, 125, 130, and 142 are response-to-writing-prompt tasks.
+The writing tasks on pages 115 and 136 are passage-based tasks and are associated with the story Hiking Trip that begins on page 20 and the poem Early Spring that begins on page 75.
 Sample student responses that represent each score point are included.

-- Write your response to the writing prompt below. - You may give your writing a title if you like, but it is not necessary. - You may NOT use a dictionary.
+- Write your response to the writing task below. - You may give your writing a title if you like, but it is not necessary. - You may NOT use a dictionary.
 If you do not know how to spell a word, sound the word out and do the best you can. - You may either print or write in cursive. - Write clearly!
 Any erasures or strike-throughs should be as clean as possible.